 Since separation payments do not give rise to any ongoing asset of the department, they should be expensed through the operating statement rather than treated as an investment.
 If the amounts involved are sufficiently large to have a material effect on the department's operating result, note disclosures may be required.

-Section 4.14 - Long Service Leave and Long Service Leave equivalent
+Section 4.14 - Long service leave (LSL) and long service leave equivalent